Q: What is Community Collaboration for Children’s Success?

 - indicators to track progress towards outcomes.

-Additionally, the planning consultants will present a summary report to the County Board of Supervisors that identifies barriers to children’s success.
+Additionally, the planning consultants will present a summary report to the County Board of Supervisors that identifies findings relevant across the neighborhoods.

 Q: What is Trauma-Informed Planning and why is it important?